-We have been house sitting for more than 12 months now.
-We’ve completed more than 25 sits so we have a long list of five-star reviews from our hosts.
+We have been house sitting full time since August 2018.
+We’ve completed more than 40 sits so we have a long list of five-star reviews from our hosts.
 As a result we’ve learned some things along the way about what’s important to them.
 Our reviews tell us that there are seven main factors.

 1. Connection, confidence and security

 One of the most consistent things that our hosts have mentioned is a good feeling they get from us.
 This is one of those intangibles that is created when we make the effort to prioritise our hosts’ and their pets’ needs — really listening to them, communicating well, being available and flexible and confirming our understanding.

 For many hosts leaving their pets and home in the care of others is a very emotional experience.
 Combined with the feelings associated with a long-anticipated holiday or visits to family and friends, it can verge on overwhelming.
 There are many circumstances that can exacerbate those feelings:

 Our hosts often comment that their pets feel comfortable with us and that we like their pets.
 If hosts don’t get the feeling you are comfortable with their pets they will worry about how well you care for them.
 And if they worry they will not be happy with you as a house sitter.

 2. Like and be able to manage their pets